-Whenever life gets routine, Christine Rucker hits the highway for a jolt of adventure.
-But on an epic trip to Alaska it was bonding with her dog Bailey that offered the most surprises
+Whenever life gets routine, CHRISTINE RUCKER hits the highway for a jolt of adventure.
+But on an epic road trip to Alaska it was bonding with her dog Bailey that offered the most surprises.

 Story and Photos by Christine Rucker

 I‘m sitting in the center of a 360-degree mountain landscape.
 A glacier creek is flowing next to our camp, and we are bathed in the magic light before a storm.

 Ken had gone to sleep before dark and I heard that familiar voice creep into the fringe of my thoughts: “We are too different.”
 I had been hearing that voice for some time.
 Life was pushing us in opposite directions.